Email Infrastructure Built for Web3's Security Requirements

 RegulationRequirementHow MultiMail helps

 OFAC SanctionsOrganizations must not provide services to sanctioned individuals or jurisdictions.
 Account restriction and service termination notices must be delivered accurately and their transmission must be auditable.gated_all oversight mode creates a documented approval chain for every sanctions-adjacent communication.
-Message metadata supports case_id linkage so compliance teams can reconstruct the full communication record during examinations.
+Per-message tags support case_id linkage so compliance teams can reconstruct the full communication record during examinations.
 Webhook delivery confirmations provide timestamped proof of send.

 FinCEN GuidanceVirtual asset service providers (VASPs) operating under FinCEN's MSB framework must maintain records of customer communications related to transactions and account actions.
-Records must be available for examination.MultiMail stores per-message send records including sender, recipient, timestamp, oversight mode, approval status, and custom metadata fields.
-Agents can attach transaction IDs or case references via the metadata parameter on send_email, making it straightforward to retrieve the complete communication record for any transaction.
+Records must be available for examination.MultiMail stores per-message send records including sender, recipient, timestamp, oversight mode, and approval status.
+Agents can attach transaction IDs or case references as tags on each message, making it straightforward to retrieve the complete communication record for any transaction.

 Common questions